binwiederhier/ntfy/docs/config.md

 be incredibly helpful.

 ### nginx/Apache2/caddy
 For your convenience, here's a working config that'll help configure things behind a proxy.
+Be sure to **enable WebSockets** by forwarding the `Connection` and `Upgrade` headers accordingly.

 In this example, ntfy runs on `:2586` and we proxy traffic to it.
 We also redirect HTTP to HTTPS for GET requests against a topic or the root domain:

 === "nginx (/etc/nginx/sites-*/ntfy)"